yhhan19/variant-aware-primer-design/readme.md

-# ∆-PRO (Delta-PRO): Risk & Dimer Optimization for Multiplex PCR Design
+# ∆-PRO: Risk & Dimer Optimization for Multiplex PCR Design

 This repository contains a C++ command-line tool for optimizing primer design regions (PDRs) and solving a primer–primer dimer minimization subproblem.